vtsukur/spring-rest-black-market/README.md

     ./gradlew build

-This is the shell command for Windows:
+This is the respective shell command to run Windows:

     gradlew build